Finance representative example (PCP)

 The M235i is the fastest version of the 2 Series Gran Coupe, breathed on by the brand's fabled M motorsport division.
 It gets just one engine choice and one luxuriously appointed trim level.

-What BMW M235i trim levels are there?
+What used BMW M235i trim levels can I buy?

 The M235i is considered its own range-topping trim above more pedestrian Sport and M Sport 2 Series models.
 You get model-specific 18-inch alloy wheels, a unique M235i sports body kit and mean-looking dual exhausts, along with upgraded brakes, steering and suspension to cope with the extra power.